-- Describe the applicant's current ability to collect and analyze participant, program, and systems level performance and outcome data. - Provide an overview of the applicant's ability to share data or develop data-sharing agreements during the planning phase of the grant with other agencies such as the department of behavioral health, correctional health, parole, probation, or other relevant service agencies. - Outline how and what data and information will be collected and analyzed to determine the effectiveness of the systems level approaches implemented or enhanced.
-Describe how performance will be documented, monitored, and evaluated and identify the potential impact of the implemented components. - Identify existing barriers to collaboration between the criminal justice and behavioral health systems within the jurisdiction and how leadership will address these issues.
-Describe how this grant will improve collaboration to improve access to treatment services beyond this particular program. - Discuss how variables like initiation, engagement, retention, continuity of care, and stakeholder support will be defined and measured. - Describe the evaluation partner or how that person will be selected.
-Include information on how the evaluation partner will assist in the planning phase and have ongoing engagement throughout the life of the grant. - Outline what data and information will be collected and describe how evaluation and collaborative partnerships will be leveraged to build long-term support and resources to sustain the project when the federal grant ends. - Describe the policies, statutes, and regulations that will need to be put in place to support and sustain service delivery.
+- Describe the applicant's current ability to collect and analyze participant, program, and systems-level performance and outcome data. - Provide an overview of the applicant's ability to share data or develop data-sharing agreements during the planning phase of the grant with other agencies, such as the department of behavioral health, correctional health, parole, probation, or other relevant service agencies. - Outline how and what data and information will be collected and analyzed to determine the effectiveness of the systems-level approaches implemented or enhanced.
+Describe how performance will be documented, monitored, and evaluated, and identify the potential impact of the implemented project components. - Discuss how variables such as initiation, engagement, retention, continuity of care, and stakeholder support will be defined and measured. - Describe the evaluation partner and how that person will be selected.
+Include information on how the evaluation partner will assist in the planning phase and maintain engagement throughout the duration of the grant. - Outline what data and information will be collected and describe how evaluation and collaborative partnerships will be leveraged to build long-term support and resources to sustain the project when the federal grant ends. - Describe the policies, statutes, and regulations that will need to be put in place to support and sustain service delivery.